WeatherBeats/WeatherBeats-frontend/README.md

 For assistance on questions about location access, playlist results, and more, please visit our [FAQ](https://weatherbeats.netlify.app/faq) page.

+## Server

+The repository for our server can be found [here](https://github.com/WeatherBeats/WeatherBeats-server).

 ## Find us on LinkedIn
 - [Bryana](https://www.linkedin.com/in/bryanakitchen)
 - [Donny](https://www.linkedin.com/in/donnylvu/)